carriercomm/PHCL/README.md

 ## Thanks ##

-Thanks to ClubPenguin for implementing such a simple, and easy to emulate packet interaction system between client and server.
+Thanks to Club Penguin for implementing such a simple, and easy to emulate packet interaction system between client and server.